howaskew/OA-data-explorer/README.md

 The Visualiser makes it easy to query OpenActive SessionSeries data directly from RPDE feeds, leveraging the CDN to ensure fast query response times.

-This version is not intended for production - it’s a playpen that takes advantage of the crawler and harvester aspects of the visualiser to provide data on which to test the DQ metric calculations and presentation.
+This version was intended as a playpen that takes advantage of the crawler and harvester aspects of the visualiser to provide data on which to test the DQ metric calculations and presentation.
+However, the immediacy of the data quality feedback and the visualisations are useful / positive so we may deploy.

 The live rpde-visualiser still contains a lot of OpenReferral related code, some of which - e.g. visualising the json and calculating richness - is not working properly